droe-lang/droe-lang.github.io/src/guide/variables.md

 ## Next Steps

-Now that you understand variables in Roe:
+Now that you understand variables in Droe:

 - **[Strings & Interpolation](/guide/strings/)** - Working with text and string interpolation
 - **[Collections](/guide/collections/)** - Deep dive into lists and groups
 - **[Conditionals](/guide/conditionals/)** - Using variables in conditional logic
 - **[Loops](/guide/loops/)** - Iterating over variables and collections

-Variables are the foundation of data manipulation in Roe.
+Variables are the foundation of data manipulation in Droe.
 Use them effectively with clear names, appropriate types, and consistent patterns to build maintainable programs.